yasirbhutta/yasirbhutta.github.io/python/docs/basics.md

 ### Comments

-- Comments in Python are non-executable lines of code that are used to explain or document the code.
-- They are ignored by the Python interpreter when the code is executed.
 - Comments are important for making code more readable and understandable, especially for other programmers who may need to read or modify the code.
+- Comments in Python are non-executable lines of code and ignored by the Python interpreter when the code is executed.

 There are two main types of comments in Python: